 One explanation is that it is the day when shops move into the “black”, meaning they make high profits.
 In contrast to operating at a loss which is called being in the “red” in accounting terms.
 This apparently seems to work.
 Customers often queue for hours and days, to get a good deal.
 But this is not the correct explanation.

 It was originally called Black Friday because it resulted in traffic accidents and sometimes even violence.
-Too many customers went on the streets at the same time to acquire their beloved products for an affordable price.
+Too many customers went on the streets at the same time to acquire their beloved products at an affordable price.
 The Philadelphia Police Department hence called the day Black Friday to describe the turmoil and chaos it created.
 Unfortunately, the shopping obsession can sometimes even today end up in violence and even shootings, as people fight over the best bargains.

 What is the history of Black Friday?